Maison-A/ProjectRoots/README.md

 ## Project Description

 This project aims to build a web application using C#, .NET Core, and Vue.js.
 It showcases CRUD (Create, Read, Update, Delete) operations integrated with a SQL Server database.
-Perfect for demonstrating skills in both front-end and back-end tech, while gunning for that sweet C# dev role.
+Perfect for demonstrating skills in both front-end and back-end tech.

 ## Tech Stack